Denise Deegan

 Denise Deegan (born 1952) is an English novelist and playwright.
 She is best known for her play, Daisy Pulls It Off.

 Biography

-Deegan was born in London, England, where she trained in stage management at East 15 Acting School.
+Deegan was born in London, England, and she trained in stage management at East 15 Acting School.
 Prior to writing Daisy Pulls It Off (1983), she worked as a freelance stage manager.
 Deegan is the resident writer for the prison, HMP Featherstone, where she teaches writing to inmates.

 Work

 Deegan is best known for Daisy Pulls It Off (1983), a comedy that which spoofs "schoolgirl novels" of the type written by Angela Brazil.
 The play was called a "pitch-perfect spoof" by The Guardian and it ran for three years in the West End theatre.
 Her play, The Hiring Fair, is based on a true story of events that took place at the Portfield Fair.

 Playwright and critic, Michelene Wandor, identifies Deegan's plays as feminist in nature.